HyperMixer: An MLP-based Low Cost Alternative to Transformers: Conclusion

 \section{Conclusion}

-While the deep learning era has led to impressive progress on natural language understanding, it has come at the cost of dramatically increased resource consumption.
-Large pretrained Transformer language models are a prime example of this, requiring so much resources that many research labs are excluded from participation, leading to calls for \green.
-It is therefore paramount to research efficient alternatives to the Transformer architecture.
-We have proposed an MLP-based method, HyperMixer, that is equipped with the same inductive biases that made Transformers so successful for natural language understanding, but which incurs substantially lower cost in terms of processing time, training examples, and hyperparameter tuning, marking a significant progress towards \green.
+While large pretrained Transformer language models have led to impressive progress, they require so much resources that many research labs are excluded from participation, leading to calls for \emph{\green}.
+We have proposed an MLP-based method, HyperMixer, that, in contrast to previous MLP-based methods, is equipped with the same inductive biases that made Transformers so successful for natural language understanding.
+While it performs on par with Transformers, it incurs substantially lower cost in terms of processing time, training data, and hyperparameter tuning.
+Hence, we believe our study demonstrates the merits of MLP-based models for natural language understanding as an alternative to attention-based models, and we hope that the community pursues this direction further.
+Avenues for future work include large-scale pretraining, evaluation on a wider range of tasks and domains, and the model’s adaptation to text generation.